Sheep in the Big City

-Sheep in the Big City is an American animated television series created by Mo Willems for Cartoon Network, and the 9th of the network's Cartoon Cartoons.
-The series' pilot first premiered as part of Cartoon Network's "Cartoon Cartoon Summer" on August 18, 2000, before its official debut on November 17, 2000.
+Sheep in the Big City is an American animated television series created by Mo Willems for Cartoon Network.
+The 9th of the network's Cartoon Cartoons, the series' pilot first premiered as part of Cartoon Network's "Cartoon Cartoon Summer" on August 18, 2000, before its official debut on November 17, 2000.
+It aired until April 7, 2002, with repeats airing until 2003.

 Willems previously created The Off-Beats for Nickelodeon's KaBlam! before working on this animated show.
 The series follows a runaway sheep named Sheep in his new life in "the Big City", where he tries to avoid a secret military organization.
 It also features several unrelated sketches and shorts, similar to those from The Adventures of Rocky and Bullwinkle and Friends.
 With an emphasis on sophisticated (in particular, literal) humor, using different forms of rhetoric from characters to plots, it included comic references to filmmaking and television broadcasting.

 At the time, the premiere of Sheep in the Big City was the highest-rated premiere for a Cartoon Network original series.

-The animation services for the series were handled by the Korean animation studio Rough Draft Korea.
-This was Cartoon Network's first original series produced by the animation studio Curious Pictures, who would later go on to produce Codename: Kids Next Door in 2002.
+The animation services for the series were handled by the South Korean animation studio Rough Draft Korea.

 Premise

-Sheep lives happily on a farm with his friends.
+Sheep lives happily on a farm with his friends and owner, the mild-mannered and childlike Farmer John.
 Unfortunately, a Secret Military Organization, led by General Specific, needs Sheep for its Sheep-Powered Ray Gun (with a sheep-shaped hole in it).

 General Specific will get Sheep at any cost, and, knowing that the farm is at stake, Sheep is forced to leave for the big city.
-Now Sheep is on the run from General Specific, who is assisted by his henchmen, Private Public, the Angry Scientist (who in the show is often wrongly referred to as "Mad Scientist"), a bunch of other military types, and the Plot Device.
+Now Sheep is on the run from General Specific, who is assisted by his henchmen, Private Public, the Angry Scientist (who in the show is often wrongly referred to as 'Mad Scientist'), a bunch of other military types, and the Plot Device.

 In addition, Sheep has to come to grips with the Big City and trying to romance his love, Swanky the Poodle.
-All the while, he has to avoid the attentions of a host of unwelcome characters — Lisa Rentel and Swanky's owner, the sheep-hating Lady Richington, wielding a stainless-steel wig.
+All the while, he has to avoid the attentions of a host of unwelcome characters—Lisa Rentel and Swanky's owner, the sheep-hating Lady Richington, wielding a stainless-steel wig.